AntonioRedondo/antonioredondo.com/README.md

 <img align="center" src="https://github.com/AntonioRedondo/antonioredondo.com-v3/raw/master/src/img/logos.png" width="600px" height="157px" />

 [SVG images](https://github.com/AntonioRedondo/antonioredondo.com-v3/tree/master/src/img) are used all around the page.
 They take little space, scale up perfectly on high density screens and can easily be inlined and compressed.
 The big _“Who you are”_, _“The knowledge I can provide you”_ and _“What you get”_ texts and rest of SVGs around the page were created or edited with [Inkscape](http://www.inkscape.org).
-Inkscape allows exporting vectorial images to SVG files in a lightweight and minimal XML format.
+Inkscape allows exporting vector images to SVG files in a lightweight and minimal XML format.

 Many of the SVG images are black silhouettes that are later coloured with the CSS `fill` property.
 This allows reuse of images and customisation from CSS.
 On this [official GitHub blog post](https://github.com/blog/2112-delivering-octicons-with-svg) this technique is better explained.